ttruty/ttruty.github.io/projects/_posts/2019-09-08-VR-locomotion.md

 - Analysis of feasibility for aging and frail to use locomotion

 ## Background
 The main idea behind creating VR experience is to immerse the user in an environment where they can feel and react as if they would in the physical world.
 This immersion and feeling is often termed as "presence".
 Research is being done to look into the use of VR and cognitive health in the elderly[^fn1] [^fn2].
 In order to create presence, the VR environment must respond to actions much like reality.
 This can make locomotion difficult as there are different constraints that impede what the user might want to do with what is possible based on the VR limitations.
 If the locomotion paradigm are improved they may even be able to assess constructs that would be difficult to observe in reality due to deficits or frailty. [^fn3]

+Some VR Limitations:
 - All VR is not "room-scale" where you are able to walk around 1 to 1 with the VR experience.
 - VR is not body tracking every muscle or movement of the user, usually only one to two connection points (ie. touch controllers)
 - At any point the user is able to pull off the HMD to leave the VR experience